facebookresearch/colorlessgreenRNNs/README.md

 We expect that most users will be interested in the [data](data) directory, that contains our training corpora, pre-trained models and agreement test sets.

+## PyTorch Compatibility

+The master branch of this code is compatible with PyTorch 1.0.
+If you want to run with PyTorch prior to 0.3, please checkout commit 5008edf512e4bca5bd637f42957c3e60bb142059.